preciousjunk01/Salud/README.md

 ## Mission
  Make People eat healthier, shop smarter: Transform the buying habits for better food choices
 ## What does this extension do?
-This extension extracts the product information from the carts page, utilizes LLM to find harmful ingredients, and explains their harmful effects.
-The number next to the ingredient indicates the harmfulness rated out of 5.
+This extension quickly identifies harmful ingredients in products in your cart using the Large Language Model (LLM) and rates their harmfulness out of 5.
+Just hover over the info icon next to each product for instant insights into what's really in your food.

 More features to come...